DitisAlex/HAN-OOSE-Prediction-Model-BackEnd/readme.md

 > Run the above command with the `-v` flag to get a list fo eacht test function.

 ### Measuring code coverage
-To measure the code coverage of the test use the following command instead of `pytest`:
+To measure the code coverage of the test use the following command instead  just `pytest`:
 ```Bash
 coverage run -m pytest
 ```